dongido001/flask-vue-example/README.md

  (If you are using `npm`, anywhere you see `yarn`, change it to `npm`)

+ Once you have the MongoDB installed, start it up.
+By default it should be running at `localhost` and on port `27017`.

+   On linux or mac, you can start MongoDB using - `$ sudo mongod`

 2. Then clone the repository to your local machine:

     ```bash